When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: LEB Attack Framework: Motivation and Design

-Leveraging the new observations, we propose a \textit{Learn-Evaluate-Beat (LEB)} framework for attacks against cooperative spectrum sensing in this paper.
-As its name indicates, LEB consists of three steps: (i) the initial learning step, in which the attacker uses incremental learning models to build its own surrogate model to approximate the fusion center's decision model;(ii) the evaluation setup, in which the attacker evaluates whether its own model is accurate enough to launch attacks, and (iii) the final beating step, in which adversarial sensing results are generated to beat the decision model.
-The flow chart of the LEB framework is shown in Fig.~\ref{Fig:framework}.
+By leveraging the three observations in Section \ref{sec:attackmotivation}, we propose the \textit{Learning-Evaluation-Beating (LEB)} attack framework based on adversarial machine learning to launch attacks against cooperative spectrum sensing.
+As the name indicates, the LEB attack consists of three steps: (i) \textit{learning}, in which the attacker uses incremental learning models to build its own surrogate model to approximate the fusion center's decision model; (ii) \textit{evaluation}, in which the attacker evaluates whether the selected surrogate model is accurate enough to launch attacks, and (iii) \textit{beating}, in which adversarial sensing results are generated to fool the decision model.
+The flow chart of the LEB attack framework is shown in Fig.~\ref{Fig:framework}, in which the red-colored components are controlled by the attacker.
+It is worth noting that the attacker is defined as a malicious controller that can access all the reports of controlled and compromised nodes, and modify the information that each device reports to the fusion center.